Vivien Dean - Let Yourself Believe

 The guarded tone of his voice set her on edge.
 No good humor left.
 Shit.
 He was going to be pissy about this one all night.

 Cash shook his head, his gaze shifting back to the painting.
-“No clang clang for this trolley,” he muttered.
+“No clang-clang for this trolley,” he muttered.

-Rising from her stool, Maddy ventured back around the workbench, standing at Cash’s elbow as he regarded the picture.
-“I can tell you it’s not old,” she said.
-“And not done by any artist I’m familiar with.
+Maddy rose from her stool and ventured back around the workbench to stand at Cash’s elbow.
+“I can tell you it’s not old.
+And not done by any artist I’m familiar with.
 That doesn’t mean it isn’t beautiful, though.
-Like a snapshot out of an old movie where everyone dresses to the nines and nobody has a care in the world except to dance.”
+Like a snapshot out of an old movie, where everyone dresses to the nines and nobody has a care in the world except to dance.”

 “Appearances can be deceiving, Maddy.”
 It was barely above a whisper, his attention rapt on the figures before him.
 As she watched, his hand reached out to touch the gilt frame, a single fingertip etching the curls and swoops before drifting closer to the painting itself.

 But she couldn’t move him.
 His muscles were locked rigid beneath her grip.
-And for whatever reason, her fingers wouldn’t uncurl from him, either.
+And, for whatever reason, her fingers wouldn’t uncurl from him, either.

 BUY THIS BOOK